tjmustard/Eta_Scripts/README.md

 THIS CODE WAS INITIALLY CREATED BETWEEN 2010-2015 WHILE I WAS ATTENDING GRADUATE SCHOOL AT OREGON STATE UNIVERSITY.
 A VERSION OF THIS CODE CAN BE FOUND IN MY THESIS HERE: <https://ir.library.oregonstate.edu/concern/graduate_thesis_or_dissertations/xp68kn058>

-### WARNING

-Several updates may have broken some scripts/libraries.
-Please use the 0.4a branch until this notice is changed.

 Eta_Scripts
 ======

 ## Why Eta_Scripts?

-These scripts were written to assist in creating and reading computational job files.
-Most, if not all, of the scripts are written with Python.
-This project is Gaussian heavy due my extensive use of it.
-But I do use other softwares and building upon the Gaussian scripts several other programs are supported.
+These scripts were originally written to assist in creating and reading computational job files.

 Credits: